How to Protect Your Dating Business From Fraud

 It’s especially crucial for dating websites where people share much of their personal data.
 Think about the way users interact on your site and how many personal data they leave — they need to trust your website before they start using it.

 However, you should be aware of overly strict fraud filters to avoid situations when genuine accounts and transactions are labeled as suspicious.
-We also highly recommend using a non-invasive 3D Secure authentication that reaches the number of chargebacks right away.
+We also highly recommend using a non-invasive 3D Secure authentication that decreases the number of chargebacks.

 Speaking of chargebacks, this is what the dating industry also struggles with along with fake accounts and profile takeover issues.
 Any fraud attempt can result in chargebacks and threats to your business, so you need to address chargebacks, specifically once they come as a fraud.